enormandeau/snplift/README.md

 ## Description

-SNPLift takes a VCF with locus positions matching a genome and lifts over these positions so they match a new reference genome.
-The goal of the procedure is to rapidly be able to leverage the new genome without having to re-align all the sample reads and then call and filter the loci.
+SNPLift takes a VCF with locus positions from a given genome and lifts over these positions so they match a new reference genome.
+The goal of the procedure is to rapidly leverage the availability of a new genome without having to re-align all the sample reads and then call and filter the loci.

 In the process, a proportion of the loci are inevitably lost.
+However, the transfered proportion is very high for genomes with low duplication content and when both genome versions are similar.
+Our test run on real data give a 99.58% tranfers rate.

 **WARNING** Ultimately, the only way to guaranty that all the positions on the new genome are correct is to re-align the reads and call the genotypes again.

 See licence information at the end of this file.

+## Benchmark
+*TODO* And give examples of transfer rates for different genomes

 ## Installation